geoserver/geoserver/doc/en/user/source/installation/linux.rst

 .. note:: For installing on Linux with an existing application server such as Tomcat, please see the :ref:`installation_war` section.

-The platform-independent binary is a GeoServer web application bundled inside `Jetty <http://eclipse.org/jetty/>`_, a lightweight and portable application server.
+The platform-independent binary is a GeoServer web application bundled inside `Jetty <http://eclipse.org/jetty/>`__, a lightweight and portable application server.
 It has the advantages of working very similarly across all operating systems and is very simple to set up.

 Installation
 ------------

 #.
 Make sure you have a Java Runtime Environment (JRE) installed on your system.
-GeoServer requires a **Java 8** or **Java 11** environment, available from `OpenJDK <http://openjdk.java.net>`__, `AdoptOpenJDK <https://adoptopenjdk.net>`__, or provided by your OS distribution.
+GeoServer requires a **Java 8** or **Java 11** environment, available from `OpenJDK <https://openjdk.java.net>`__, `Adoptium <https://adoptium.net>`__, or provided by your OS distribution.

    .. note:: For more information about Java and GeoServer compatibility, please see the section on :ref:`production_java`.

 #.
+Navigate to the :website:`GeoServer Download page <download>`.

+#.
 Select the version of GeoServer that you wish to download.
-If you're not sure, select `Stable <http://geoserver.org/release/stable>`_.
+If you're not sure, select :website:`Stable <release/stable>` release.

 #.
-Select :guilabel:`Platform Independent Binary` on the download page.
+Select :guilabel:`Platform Independent Binary` on the download page: :download_release:`bin`

 #.
-Download the archive and unpack to the directory where you would like the program to be located.
+Download the :file:`zip` archive and unpack to the directory where you would like the program to be located.

    .. note:: A suggested location would be :file:`/usr/share/geoserver`.